 You’ve finally decided on the perfect bike.
-Now, you might be looking to put your own special spin on your bike.
+Now, you might be looking to put your own special spin on it.

-If so, here are some common ways to customize your motorcycle.
+Here are twelve ways to customize your motorcycle.

 - Heated grips: Who doesn’t need a little extra warmth when the weather turns cold?
 Heated grips will keep your digits toasty and let you wear lighter gloves.
 Live in a warm-weather part of the country?
 Then consider custom handlebars.